yeasmin62/ERIS/README.md

    - Run 'load-dimensions.py'
    - Run 'LoadClimateFactTable.py', 'LoadCopernicusFactTable.py', 'LoadModisAquaFactTable.py', 'LoadPathFinderFactTable.py'

-**N.B:** Make sure that your python interpreter has netCDF4, psycopg2, OSQP libraries intalled
+**N.B:** Make sure that your python interpreter has netCDF4, psycopg2, OSQP. numpy, scipy, progressbar, pandas libraries installed

 **2.** Go to the Eris-main folder where you will find the files to run the prototype